hammadtariq/Angular2-RC-/todolist-firebase/README.md

-# AngularFire Demo
+# AngularFire2 Demo
-Retrieving data in realtime from firebase
+Retrieving data from a realtime database "Firebase" using AngularFire2